ryokbys/nap/doc/usage.rst

   $ cd pmd
   $ make pmd

-If you get an error of finding an MPI Fortran compiler when you are doing ``configure``, you have to find an MPI Fortran compiler by yourself or asking the system administrator and do ``configure`` again by specifying the compiler position as,
+If you get an error of finding an MPI Fortran compiler when you are running ``configure``, you have to find an MPI Fortran compiler by yourself or asking the system administrator and do ``configure`` again by specifying the compiler position as,
 ::